vipconsult/dockerfiles/cron/README.md

 # CRON EMAILS
 	if you don't need emails for the output from the cron jobs than you don't need the smtpContainer and the MAILTO env
 	# DOMAINNAME  is used for the email  FROM and TO  fields when cron sends the email
+# ENV vars
+	all envarionment variables set with the -e or in docker compose will also be set in the crontab file.
+This solve some weird command failures when we don't have the correct env vars.
+If you need to set some env vars in the container used to run the cron command you can use something like:
+	CRONTASK_1="* * * * *  root docker run debian bash -c "export CUSTOM_ENV=cron && echo '$CUSTOM_ENV 1 run from docker container'"

 # MANUAL RUN (copy and paster)
 	the default bridge network doesn't allow communication between containers without using